tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 250 gp**/**50 gp

-**Effect:** When you perform this ritual, choose a nonhostile Tiny natural beast, such as a cat, a fox, a fish, a mouse, or a sparrow.
+**Effect:** When you perform this ritual, choose a non-hostile Tiny natural beast, such as a cat, a fox, a fish, a mouse, or a sparrow.
 This animal must remain nearby you for the time necessary to perform the ritual.
 Once the ritual is complete, the animal regards you as a friend and performs simple tasks on your behalf.
 The tasks are limited to the options below, and assigning a task requires a standard action.

 _Fetch_: The animal retrieves a Tiny object of 10 pounds or less that you and it can see.
 If the animal is unable to carry the object due to the item's size or weight, the animal enlists the aid of other creatures of its kind to fulfill the task.